BSA44/ZeroTrustASF/README.md

 # ZeroTrustASF Hackathon Platform

+>"ZeroTrustASF takes its name after its founding members: [Amir](https://github.com/Delinester), [Sarvar](https://github.com/BSA44), and [Farrukh](https://github.com/farruhilhamov).
+We are a team of three students from the Inha University in Tashkent, Estonia, who are passionate about cybersecurity and software development."

 ZeroTrustASF is a multi-service cybersecurity platform built during the Rector's Cup hackathon (1st place, Cybersecurity track).
 It demonstrates how a Zero Trust perimeter can front real applications by combining device/session attestation, continuous verification, and role-based policy enforcement.
 The project stitches together four apps, Redis-backed session state, and an Nginx reverse proxy into a cohesive demo stack you can run locally.

 ## Highlights